buildpacks/docs/content/docs/concepts/operations/rebase.md

 newer version of the app's base image exists (either locally or in a registry).
 If so, `rebase` updates the app image's layer metadata to reference the newer base image version.

-> Like [`build`](/docs/using-pack/building-app), `rebase` has a `--publish` flag.
-It will make the metadata change directly on the registry, without it the change happens on the daemon (which is actually slower, because the daemon is pretty inefficient for these types of operations).

 ### Example: Rebasing an app image

 Consider an app image `my-app:my-tag` that was originally built using the default builder.
 That builder's stack has a